dwilsondev/sage-animated-image-generator/README.md

 Load up the page in your Web browser and upload images or video to convert them into animated images.

 # Post Installation (optional)
-* If you're going to allow drag and drop, increase `max_file_uploads` in your php.ini.
+* If you enable drag and drop, increase `max_file_uploads` in your php.ini.
 The default is 20.
 * You may want to increase `max_execution_time` in your `php.ini`.
 High quality gifs and animated PNGs can take a while to process depending on the upload options.
 * Increase `upload_max_filesize` in your php.ini to allow larger uploads.